Lawrence County, Pennsylvania

 Lawrence County PA over 3 years ago

 We live in Western PA and have a newly-tilled garden this year.
 Our soil is clay, and we do have a problem with iron bacteria between our raised beds in the puddles that form after rain.
 Lately around there plants there have developed many orange spots.
 It appears to be some sort of mold or fungi.
 I cannot identify it after extensive internet searches.
 Our soil has been wet this spring due to rain, but there is no standing water in the beds because they are raised.

-Lawrence County PA horticulture 8 months ago
+Lawrence County PA about 1 year ago